 Key Pointers On Bioabsorbable Materials

-The polymerization of lactic acid can take two forms: dextrorotatory (D) and levorotatory (L).
+The three most widely used materials today are PGA, PLLA, and PDS, all of which are alpha-polyesters.12 There are also numerous co-polymers with various combinations of the three polymers.
+PGA offers moderately high crystalline structure.
+It is the most hydrophilic and the stiffest polymer of the three materials.
+It is also the fastest to degenerate.
+It loses half its strength within two weeks and complete resorption takes one year.9,11 Researchers have blamed the material’s rapid rate of degeneration for the plethora of synovitic reactions associated with PGA.12 The polymerization of lactic acid can take two forms: dextrorotatory (D) and levorotatory (L).
 The L form, polymerized L-lactic acid, is highly crystalline and represents the biologically active form.9 Compared with PGA, PLA is more hydrophobic and accordingly has a slower degradation rate.
 PLLA implants lose half their strength at around 12 weeks.11 Some authors have documented that it may take up to six years for complete degradation of PLLA implants.10 PDS is produced by polymerization of para-dioxanone.
 While it remains popular as a suture material, it has fallen out of favor as a biomaterial for fixation devices.12

 Reviewing The Pros And Cons Of Bioabsorbable Implants